BrooksResearchGroup-UM/pyCHARMM-Workshop/README.md

 make -j 2 -C install
 ```

-Following this you will need to set the environment variable `CHARMM_LIB_DIR` as noted above to point to your install library directory, and install the pyCHARMM modules using pip as noted above.
+Following this you will need to set the environment variable `CHARMM_LIB_DIR` as noted above to point to your install library directory, and install the pyCHARMM modules using pip.
 ```
 pip install ../tool/pycharmm
 export CHARMM_LIB_DIR=/path/to/charmm_dir/install-pycharmm-nompi/lib